 Kim, having written close to 30 plays, a nationally known playwright, her work has been performed by theaters from coast to coast.

-Her play I BELIEVE I'LL RUN ON AND SEE WHAT THE END GONNA BE was introduced at New Voices, New Visions at the prestigious Kennedy Performing Arts Center in Washington, D.C. in 1996.
+Her play I BELIEVE I'LL RUN ON AND SEE WHAT THE END GONNA BE was introduced at New Voices, New Visions at the prestigious Kennedy Performing Arts Center in Washington, D.C.

 Four of her plays have since been produced by The Kennedy Center.
 (ALICE--an adaptation of Whoopi Goldberg's book; MY LORD WHAT A MORNIN': THE MARIAN ANDERSON STORY; SUNDIATA: THE LION KING OF MALI and KITE ON THE WIND:A PAKISTANI TALE. ) Two of those productions were then turned into year-long national tours.